ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Usable Filters

-To complement your sounds you can add some filters :
+To complement your music, its possible to add filters to your audio data:

-- Flanger

-- Echo

-- Reverb

-- Envelope
+- Amplitude changer: Changes the amplitude of a given sound.

+- Echo: Repeats and preiodically scales down the sound, creating an echo like effect.

+- Reverb: Repeats the sound similarly to the echo effect, but does it so before the sound could finish playing, creating a more vibrant sount.

+- Flanger: Adds a sweeping sound effect to the audio.

+- Envelope: Modifies the way the amplitude of the sound changes over time.

-- LFO AM
+- LFO AM: Amplitude modulation using a low frequency oscillator.

-- LFO FM
+- LFO FM: Frequency modulation using a low frequency oscillator.

-- Low Pass
+- Low Pass: Cuts off frequencies above a given treshold.

-- High Pass
+- High Pass: Cuts off frequencies under a given treshold.

+- BandPass/RejectBand: Cuts off frequenciest both above and under the given tresholds and inverse.

 ## Apply multiple filters at once

-You can use this function to apply multi filters at once :
+You can use this function to apply multiple filters at once :

 ```fs
 member x.ApplyFilters filters data =